syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 The tooltip label style can be customized using the `LabelStyle` property.
 To define a `Style` for the tooltip label, specify the style of `TargetType` as `TextBlock.`

-The following code example explains applying the style for a tooltip label.
+The following code example explains how to apply the style for a tooltip label.

 {% tabs %}